shashi1273/Dremio-Workshop/content/60-Connecting to Tableau/602-connect-tableau-to-dremio.md

 </li>
         <img src="../../images/dremio46.png" style="margin:15px 0px; border:1px solid black"/>
 <br/>
 <b>Server:</b> IP Address of your Dremio instance.
+This will be part of <b>Output</b> tab when you ran Cloudformation from Marketplace as part of "DremioPublicEndpoint" string.
+You will have to parse the IP address from the string.
 When you navigate to the Dremio UI, you will see this in the URL Bar.  *NOTE* Only input the IP address do not include HTTP or the Port.
 <br/>
 <b>Port:</b> Leave the default port of 31010
 <br/>